samuelventer/samuelventer.github.io/_pages/home.md

 permalink: /
 ---

-# Hello, I'm Samuel Venter 👋
+# Hello, I'm Samuel Venter my friends call me Sa5m
-# This is the main heading of your homepage
+# This is a website to showcase my progress from an ICU nurse into IT

 ICU Nurse transitioning into IT.
 Documenting my projects, labs, and certifications.